BabylonJS/OldDocumentationSite/content/how_to/material/More_Materials.md

 ---
-PG_TITLE: More On Textures
+PG_TITLE: How To Apply Bumps, Opacity and Tiling
 ---

-# More On Textures
+# How To Apply Bumps, Opacity and Tiling
 A range of effects can be achieved with textures using a few extra lines of code.

 ## Bump Map